Vivekdhakad04/Vivekdhakad04/README.md

 ### About Me

 👋 Hi there!
-I’m Vivek Dhakad,
+I’m Vivek Dhakad.
 - 🎓 **B.Tech CSE'26** | **GATE CSE'25 Qualified**
 - 💡 Passionate about **Data Structures, Algorithms**, and **Problem Solving**
 - 💻 Regularly solving problems on platforms like **LeetCode** and **GeeksforGeeks**